quincycheng/katacoda-scenarios/conjur-jenkins/conjur-newcred.md

-These steps assume that the credential is declared as a variable in DAP and that the value is loaded into DAP.

-Decide whether to define the variable at the Global Configuration level or at a folder level.
-In the Jenkins UI, navigate to the desired location.

-Credentials defined globally may be referenced by any Jenkins pipeline code or project.

-Credentials defined at the folder level may be referenced only by pipeline code or projects in that folder.

-Click ConjurSecret.

-Complete the form that appears.

-Field

-Description

-Scope

-Select an appropriate value for your use case.
+Visiti Jenkins > Demo > Credentials > Folder > Global credentials (unrestricted) > [Add Credentials](https://2886795283-8081-kitek07.environments.katacoda.com/job/Demo/credentials/store/folder/domain/_/newCredentials) to create a new credentaisl

+  Kind: Conjur Secret Credentials

-Variable Path
+  Variable Path: jenkins-app/db_password

-The complete Conjur ID of the variable.
+This is the complete Conjur ID of the variable.
 This includes the policy path where the variable is defined.

-For example, if a variable named db_password is defined in a policy hierarchy identified as databases/oracle, the variable path is:

-databases/oracle/db_password
-ID

-An ID to use in Jenkins to reference this variable.
-It does not need to match the name in DAP.

-Description

-Optionally provide a description of this secret.

-Click Save.
+Click OK.